-Find out more about the IEP philosophy and methodology by watching this webinar about the Programme.
+You can also learn more about the IEP philosophy and methodology by watching this previous webinar about the Programme (recorded in April 2017).

 At the end of the evaluation process, the report by the evaluation team is published on our website and institutions are asked to submit a progress report after one year, to support follow-up actions.

 A more detailed description of each of the steps in the evaluation process is available in the Guidelines for Institutions (see under types of evaluations).
 If you require an evaluation with a different timeline, please contact us.